coderbrent/sandbox-mern-app/README.md

 It's also become kind of like a compilation project as well.
 While nothing is finished, I'm working on:

 * A register/login component with jwt auth (I actually built a custom hook for this (it's called useLoginForm))
-* A 'Google Geocode' custom hook (can you tell I love making custom hooks, yet?)
+* A 'Google Geocode' custom hook...
 * A user display page that shows off some user 'accounts' from jsonplaceholder (yet again, another custom hook here, too)

 Some fun things I wanted to try to accomplish with this app -